-In figure 1 we show the completed lighting solution for this lesson; each of the lights have been labeled as to what their purpose is in the lesson.
+Below we show the completed lighting solution for this lesson; each of the lights have been labeled as to what their purpose is in the lesson.
 We used a standard four light portrait set including a main/key, a fill, a hair, and a background light.

 The best way to establish your light to subject distances it to set your lighting solution where you want it with results you like.
 Then you can mark your lights with the strings one at a time.

 To show the effect of each light on our subject, we took a shot of our model after setting up each light.

 The first step in setting up our gear was to set our key light in the proper position for the basic portrait.
 We chose to use a StarLite Medium Digital Kit.
 We positioned the key light for a broad light portrait, that is to say about 45 degrees from the camera, on the right of the set.

 The image below shows the result of using the main light only.
 The high contrast and lack of shadow detail in the shot can be easily corrected with a fill reflector.

 To solve the contrast issues we had with our first result, we first set up a Photoflex LiteDisc Holder and attached a 32″ White/Silver LiteDisc to it with the white side toward the subject.
 Once we had the fill assembled, we set it to camera left at about 45 degrees from the camera and 3 feet from the subject and made another exposure.